- WHY ARE FLYING SQUIRRELS A PROBLEM

 Here are a few tips for successful trapping.

 Do not inspect the traps more than once a day unless you know something has been caught.
-Flying squirrels are great observers and if you are seen in a given area repeatedly, you will spook them into being very wary of this new device which is suddenly available in their territory and attracting attention from humans.
+Flying squirrels are great observers and if you are seen in their attic space over and over, you will spook them into being very wary of this new device which is suddenly available in their territory and attracting attention from humans.

-Be sure to use a tablespoon of our special lure called TRAPPERS CHOICE PECAN PASTE.
+Be sure to use a teaspoon of our TRAPPERS CHOICE PECAN PASTE.
 This blend of nuts and oils has an aroma which will last for days.
 Place a tablespoon on the trip pan of your trap and smear it over the pan evenly.
-Next, add birdseed or sunflower seeds behind the trip pan as a visual aid.
+Next, add MIXED BIRD SEED behind the trip pan as a visual aid.
 When flying squirrels make their way to the trap they expect to see a lot of seed due to the strong smell.
-Remember, the seed amount is the payoff.
-5 or 10 seeds behind the trip pan may not be enough to get them inside; their must be a pot of gold waiting for them in order to make trap entry worth the risk.
-Don’t be afraid of adding 1/2 to 1 lb of loose seed.
-It’s OK if some is leaking out the sides.
-This will let them get a taste of what awaits them inside.
+Remember, the seed is the effective “payoff” so you need to use a lot to get them inside.
+In other words, 5 or 10 seeds behind the trip pan will not be enough; their must be a pot of gold waiting for them to make trap entry worth the risk.

 When using these traps where you suspect there is more than one animal active, use two bait placements.
 Do this by placing the recommended amount of seed behind the trip pan but then add 1/4 of that amount in front of the trip pan.
 This bait placement will enable you to lure more than one animal in at a time since the first one that enters will stop to feed on the front placement and subsequent animals entering while the first animal is feeding will move to the back of the trap causing it to trip.

 If relocating trapped animals, make sure to take them at least 10 miles away.
 The author has had flying squirrels return up to 7 miles and expects they can find their way back further if given the chance.
-To prevent this from happening, do not let them go closer than 10 miles away.
-Be sure you measure in a straight line over air – not how far you drive.
+To prevent this from happening, do not let them go closer than 10 miles from where you caught them.
+And be sure you measure this distance in a straight line over air – not how far you drive.

 Flying squirrels need to be trapped in the attic.
 Look for areas in the insulation where you can see a lot of activity.
 Such areas will have tunnels and nests which look like piles.

 Since flying squirrels prefer to leave their droppings in one main area, this is a great place to trap them.
 Chimney areas are a common place for such activity as are voids behind trey ceilings.
-These areas can be hard to reach but is critical for success!
+These areas can be hard to reach but can prove critical for your success!

-Wait at least a two week period (without hearing any sound) before you try to close any holes you suspect are allowing the animals to get inside.
+Wait at least a two weeks (without hearing any sound) before you close entry holes you suspect are allowing the animals to get inside.
 If you close the holes too soon, the trapped animal may react violently and at least will certainly chew another hole.

 Established flying squirrels consider your home their home and if you close any holes you will only force them to chew it back open or create new holes.
 Routes of entry allow you to know where to make successful trap sets so use them to your advantage.